Unity-Technologies/com.unity.formats.fbx/com.unity.formats.fbx/Documentation~/api_index.md

 If you don't pass any export settings, Unity uses default export settings to export the GameObjects to the FBX file.

+## Calling the FBX Exporter

-You can call the FBX Exporter from C# using methods found in the [UnityEditor.Formats.Fbx.Exporter](../api/UnityEditor.Formats.Fbx.Exporter.html) namespace, for example:
+You can call the FBX Exporter from C# using methods found in the [UnityEditor.Formats.Fbx.Exporter](UnityEditor.Formats.Fbx.Exporter.html) namespace, for example:

 ```
 using System.IO;